Shopify/snapit/README.md

 Custom message to added to the beginning of the release GitHub comment.

-**`install_instructions` (optional)**
+**`is_global` (optional)**

-Format for the test instructions in the Github comment.
-By default it shows a json example to update your local dependencies.
+If true, the generated GitHub comment will show the npm command to install your packages globally.
-Use `global` if you want to see the npm command to install your packages globally instead.
+Otherwise, the default behaviour is to show a json example to update your local dependencies.

 **`package_filter` (optional)**